| Apistogrammas

 is no

-strict definition of what a dwarf cichlid is but there are a number of
+strict definition of what a dwarf cichlid is but generally

 America and